-Guest blogging is a tried and tested method to introduce yourself and your business to an entirely new audience.
-It can also help you establish yourself as an authoritative expert in your industry and help improve your SEO.
-As such, guest blogging has been an important part of many successful content marketing strategies.
+Guest blogging is a tried and tested method to introduce yourself and your business to an entirely new, yet relevant, audience.
+It can also help you establish yourself as an authority figure in your industry and help improve your SEO.
+As such, guest posting has been an important part of many successful content marketing and SEO strategies.

 Step 1: Set Goals

 Clearly defined goals can help you gain more clarity on how to create an effective scalable guest posting strategy.
-A few common goals of guest posting campaigns include exposing your content to a wider audience, or improving the Domain Authority (DA) of your business.
+A few common goals of guest posting campaigns include reaching a wider audience or improving the Domain Authority (DA) of your business.

-High-quality backlinks from guest posts can help improve organic search results for your business, so that can be another goal that you can set up for your campaign.
+High-quality backlinks from guest posts increase the referral traffic to your website, so that can be another goal that you can set up for your campaign.

 Once you understand your goal and how your business can benefit from it, you need to align your process towards achieving it.